 For researchers who are unable to personally visit the research center, the staff will do research for a fee.
 For those who desire additional family research, we can refer you to a genealogist who specializes in Cass County research.
 Additional information is available by phone, mail, or email.

-Board meetings are the second Wednesday of each month at 4 PM.
+Board meetings are the second Wednesday, April through September, at 3:00 p.m.

 Admission: Adults $4.00; Children $1.00; Family $9.00 (Group rates available with reservations)

 Our newsletter, "Cass County Clippings" is available in PDF format on our Newsletter page.

 Ah-Gwah-Ching Sanatorium served its patients from 1907-1961.
 The new antibiotic agent, Streptomycin, was introduced in April of 1947.
 The first tubercular patient to receive the antibiotic made a complete recovery.
 This new drug enabled patients to be treated closer to home.
 The death rate for tuberculosis showed a steady decline from then on.
 After treating nearly 14,000 patients over 55 years in the battle against tuberculosis, the facility closed on January 1, 1962.
 The complex was converted into a state nursing home for geriatric patients known as Ah-Gwah-Ching Nursing Home.